uint/serbia/README.md

 ### Skipping fields

-If for some reason you don't want *serbia* to generate custom serialize/deserialize code for a field that it would normally handle, you can skip it.
+If for some reason you don't want *Serbia* to generate custom serialize/deserialize code for a field that it would normally handle, you can skip it.

 ```rust